DSAC-C: Constrained Maximum Entropy for Robust Discrete Soft-Actor Critic: Experiments and Results

 \subsection{OOD Atari Evaluation}

 Apart from evaluating our agent on ID Atari, we further demonstrate the performance gains of additional constraints on the makeshift OOD form of Atari.
-In general we observe improvements in seven out of the ten environments for each of the three domain shifts respectively.
-Due to the stochastic nature of reinforcement learning the improvements for each domain varies with each environment.
+Similar to the ID environments, we also observe improvements with the mean constraint form for nine out of the nine environments for each of the three domain shifts respectively.

-For example, in the "Snow" and "Rain" domain shifts constraints do not improve the "BattleZone" and "BeamRider" environments, however constrained DSAC performs better in the "Snow" domain.
-Coincidentally for each domain shift, we can observe that constraints help to improve OOD test performance in a total of seven out of ten environments.
 For the final overall performance, we equally consider the scores of each agent by summing their ID and OOD scores in the last row of \cref{main_table}.
-We find that with constraints, we are able to improve the general performance of DSAC in seven out of ten games.
-With the best performance from DSAC-M which improves four out of the seven environments.
+We find that with additional constraints, we are able to improve the general performance of DSAC for all nine games on both ID and OOD scenarios.